debangshu-mukherjee/janssen/docs/source/organization.md

 ## Overview

 Janssen is a focused library for optical microscopy and ptychography, split from the original Ptyrodactyl project.
-The package is organized into three main modules: common utilities, simulator for forward models, and invertor for reconstruction algorithms.
+The package is organized into four main modules: utils for common utilities, simul for forward models, lenses for lens implementations, and invert for reconstruction algorithms.
 It follows a clean, hierarchical structure optimized for optical microscopy applications.

 ## Module Structure

-### **janssen.common**
+### **janssen.utils**
 Common utilities and shared data structures used throughout the package.

 #### Key Components: